Skip to main content

 Yes, you can take up to 6 months between receiving your screening and a diagnosis.

-Possibly.
-I provide psychometrics for co-occurrences such as ADHD, alexithymia, anxiety disorders, mood disorders, and PTSD.
+The diagnostic assessment includes screening for common co-occurrences such as ADHD, alexithymia, anxiety disorders, mood disorders, and PTSD.

 The assessment is a private service, not a government service.
 Each insurance company has its own rules and regulations.
 What is covered and what your insurance will pay for depends on your policy.

-Please ask your insurance company about your coverage for psychotherapy, naturopathic medicine, or an autism assessment conducted by a medical doctor, naturopathic doctor, or registered psychotherapist.
+Please ask your insurance company about your coverage for an autism assessment conducted by a registered psychotherapist.

 Please note, it is recommended that you read your written policy to verify what you are told.

 Definitely.
-We mention on our website to check with your insurance provider to see whether you can get a diagnosis by a Canadian psychotherapist covered.
+We recommend checking with your insurance provider to see whether a diagnosis from a psychologist is covered.
 But this is for your own benefit, rather than a requirement.

 As a courtesy, the screening and diagnostic assessments are already priced at the lowest possible rate.

-I must administer the assessment process fully to feel confident in the diagnosis.
-The cost is based on my time to review the results and write the reports.
+We must administer the assessment process fully to feel confident in our diagnosis.
+The cost is based on your psychologist’s time to review the results and write the reports.

 You should receive a receipt automatically after payment.